livewire/livewire/docs/validation.md

 When applying validation rules directly to a property using the `#[Rule]` attribute, Livewire assumes the validation key should be the name of the property itself.
 However, there are times when you may want to customize the validation key.

-For example, you might want to provide separate validation rules for both an array property and its children.
-In this case, instead of passing a validation rule as the first parameter, you can pass an array of key-value pairs as validation rules:
+For example, you might want to provide separate validation rules for an array property and its children.
+In this case, instead of passing a validation rule as the first argument to the `#[Rule]` attribute, you can pass an array of key-value pairs instead:

 ```php
 #[Rule([